Akar1881/MineShell/README.md

 ## Security Notes

-- Change default passwords after installation
+- Change default credentials in the `.env` file
+- Use a strong, unique JWT secret in the `.env` file
+- Never commit your `.env` file to version control
 - Use HTTPS in production
 - Keep your database file secure
 - Regularly backup your database and server files